jmaczan/text-to-ml/README.md

 Run AutoML using natural text.
 Like HuggingGPT + LangChain + type inference

+> 🏭 A breakdown of what is going on in code you can read on my blog: [maczan.pl](https://maczan.pl/p/lets-build-text-to-ml-an-automl-library)

 It picks a right model from Hugging Face library based on user natural language query and then runs the model and parses the output to a type, inferred from the query

 <p align="center"><img width="500" src="image.png" alt="Text-to-ML"></p>